-If you see a regular use for these tools they are great, but maybe overkill for us.
+If you see a regular use for these tools, they are great, but arguably overkill for us.
 There are some paid Photoshop plugins and some raw, homemade apps out there, but I have to say nothing impressed me.
 What if you could make a quality seamless tile without installing anything, or even leaving your browser?
 Read on.

 Today, we’re going to use some of the Aviary suite of online graphics tools, To play along, you might want to consider installing the Chrome or Firefox extensions that interface your browser directly with their service.
 It’s not necessary to get a result, but it will streamline your process.
 It’s your call.

 - I’m going to start with an old wallpaper texture from Caleb Kimbrough’s stunning and ever-growing collection at Lost & Taken.
 When you’ve found a texture you like, use the Aviary extension to screen capture the browser window.
 It should load straight into Aviary’s Image Markup Editor (aka Talon), where you can use the crop tool to trim your image down to a nice section of texture.
 You don’t need to be too precious about exactly where you crop your patterns — we can fix that later — but try to select an area that is relatively flatly lit.